Local structures on stratified spaces: Collar-gluing

 \subsection{Tubular neighborhoods}

-By way of the functor $\unzip$, we prove the existence of tubular neighborhoods of singular strata. \begin{lemma} Let $\ov{X}$ be a $n$-dimensional stratified space with $\langle I\rangle$-corners.
+By way of the functor $\unzip$, we prove the existence of tubular neighborhoods of singular strata. \begin{lemma} Let $\ov{X}$ be a $n$-dimensional conically smooth stratified space with $\langle I\rangle$-corners.
 Let $\ast \in I$ be an element.
-Then there is a morphism of $n$-dimensional stratified spaces with $\langle I \rangle$-corners
+Then there is a morphism of $n$-dimensional conically smooth stratified spaces with $\langle I \rangle$-corners

 under the closed $\ast$-face $\ov{\partial}_\ast \ov{X}$. \end{lemma}